 What can be done to improve the results?

 Rest and elevation of the hand to the level of the heart is important for the first few days to reduce swelling.
 Gentle range of motion exercises in the uninjured fingers can reduce overall hand stiffness.
 Hand therapy with an occupational therapist (OT) or physical therapist (PT) trained in hand care can help decrease swelling, scar tissue, and nerve sensitivity and increase hand range of motion, strength and, function.
 Consultation with a hand surgeon can be important to provide the patient with various treatment options tailored to his or her needs.

-Call 919-872-3171 to schedule a consultation with a hand specialist at Raleigh Hand Center
+Call 919-872-3171 to schedule a consultation with a hand specialist at Raleigh Hand to Shoulder Center